Student Charter

 Students can consult their study progress and the grades they have obtained in Osiris.

-Every student receives a study recommendation at the end of the first year of their Bachelor’s programme.
+Every student receives study advice, normally at the end of the first year of their Bachelor’s programme.
 If a student fails to obtain the requisite number of ECs, the university may decide to terminate their enrolment in their Bachelor’s programme (negative Binding Study Advice).
 You will then not be allowed to enrol for the relevant study programme (and related study programmes) at Radboud University for a period of three years.

 What number of ECs do I need to obtain for my study programme in order to receive positive study advice?